Adri6336/gpt-voice-conversation-chatbot/README.md

 A Pygame gui will pop up; its colors represent the state of the bot.
 The color red indicates that the bot is not listening.
 To make the bot listen to you, press space.
 The color will then turn to yellow when its loading, then green when it's listening.
 Speak freely when the color is green, your speech will be recorded, converted to text, then fed to GPT if it is in compliance with OpenAI's policies.
 When GPT is ready to reply, the screen will turn blue.

-Press 'q' to exit and have bot remember the conversation.
-Simply close the window to have the bot exit without remembering what you disucssed.
+If you would like to use the terminal, run gptcli.py instead using the same syntax (having keyfile also works):

+    python gptcli.py <key>

-If you would like to use [ElevenLabs TTS](https://beta.elevenlabs.io/speech-synthesis), you must enter your personal ElevenLabs api key following your OpenAI api key as follows:
+If you would like to use [ElevenLabs TTS](https://beta.elevenlabs.io/speech-synthesis), you must enter your personal ElevenLabs api key following your OpenAI api key as follows or fill in the key in the key file:

         python main.py <OpenAI key> <ElevenLabs TTS key>

-If you don't want to use the fancy TTS, this bot will use Google's TTS.
+If you don't want to use the fancy TTS, this bot will automatically use Google's TTS.

 # Content Moderation